Velociraptor115-DSPModding/DSPMods/ExposeCreativeMode/Thunderstore/README.md

 * Makes all stations set to demand have items more than half of max
 * In the case of ILS, only remote supply/demand is checked.
 If remote is set to storage, then local is taken

+## Contact / Feedback / Bug Reports
+You can either find me on the DSP Discord's #modding channel
+Or you can create an issue on [GitHub](https://github.com/Velociraptor115/DSPMods)
+\- Raptor#4825

 ## Changelog

+### v0.0.3

+* Added contact information

 ### v0.0.2